 JOURNAL ARTICLES AND BOOK CHAPTERS

 Ferrare, Joseph J. and R. Renee Setari.
-Accepted.
+In press.
 "Converging on Choice: The Inter-State Flow of Foundation Dollars to Charter School Organizations."
 Educational Researcher.

 Ferrare, Joseph J. and Michael W. Apple.
 2017.
 “Practicing Policy Networks: Using Organizational Field Theory to Examine Philanthropic Involvement in Education Policy.”
 Pp. 108 - 126 in Practice Theory and Education: Diffractive Readings in Professional Practice, edited by J. Lynch, J. Rowlands, T. Gale, and A. Skourdoumbis (eds.).
 London: Routledge.